Need a special offer?Find out if your project fits.

 Step 1.
 Remove traces of the Data Server from your project, which include:

 Step 2.
-Delete the Flexmonster.DataServer.Core.dll in one of the following ways:
+Delete the Flexmonster.DataServer.Core.dll by running the following command inside the project folder:

 dotnet remove package Flexmonster.DataServer.Core